its-lee/tellshow/README.md

 ![](https://erguotou520.github.io/vue-version-badge/vue2.x.svg)
 ![CI](https://github.com/Cygnut/tellshow/actions/workflows/ci.yml/badge.svg)

 Vue + Tailwind app for accessing RSS feeds.
 This isn't normally possible due to CORS, but is supported in this case by a proxy.
+Hosted here - https://cygnut.github.io/tellshow/.

 _Please note_ - before accessing the app, due to CORS, you will need to visit and request access via https://cors-anywhere.herokuapp.com/corsdemo.